Tarek Saleh

-Tarek Muhammad Saleh (born November 7, 1974) is an American former professional football linebacker who played in the National Football League (NFL).
+Tarek Muhammad Saleh (born November 7, 1974) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football for the Wisconsin Badgers and was selected in the fourth round of the 1997 NFL draft with the 122nd overall pick.
 He played for the Carolina Panthers from 1997 to 1998 and the Cleveland Browns from 1999 to 2001.
+His father is Palestinian who immigrated to the United States from the West Bank.
 He is one of the few Palestinian Americans to have played in the NFL.